josch87/whereby-customizer-ifb/README.md

 # Whereby: Customizer IFB

-UserCSS for the video meeting platform "Whereby".
-Customizer special edition for the Berlin International Film Festival staff.
+A UserCSS to customize the video meeting platform "Whereby" on your own.
+Special edition for the Berlin International Film Festival staff.

 ## Installation
 A userstyle extension is required, common ones include: